paulmandal/aprs-ptt/TASKS.md

 # In Progress

-- Set up microcontroller as USB keyboard or serial
+- Set up microcontroller as USB serial - echo back received character offset by 1

 # Done